ms-iot/content/en-US/win10/samples/NodejsWUCylon.md

 {% endhighlight %}
 </UL>

 * Attach the servo to the the arduino board using pin 3 (you can also change the pin number in app.js).
-In the setup shown below, the signal wire is connected to pin 3 and the power source is the Raspberry Pi 2.
+In the setup shown below, the signal wire is connected to pin 3 and the power source is the Raspberry Pi 2 or 3.

 ![Arduino Servo RPi2]({{site.baseurl}}/images/Nodejs/arduino-servo-rpi2.png)

-### Deploy the app to your Raspberry Pi 2
+### Deploy the app to your Raspberry Pi 2 or 3
 * Go to the Project menu and select '&lt;Your project name&gt; Properties' (You could also right-click on the project node in solution explorer to access Properties).
 Enter the IP Address in the Remote Machine text box.
-Since you're building for Raspberry Pi 2, select `ARM` in the dropdown menu.
+Since you're building for Raspberry Pi 2 or 3, select `ARM` in the dropdown menu.

-* Now we're ready to deploy the app to the Raspberry Pi 2.
+* Now we're ready to deploy the app to the Raspberry Pi 2 or 3.
 Simply press F5 (or select Debug \| Start Debugging) to start debugging the app.
 This step will also start rotating the motor on the servo.

 ### GitHub